jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 0.12.0 (01-10-2018)
+- The following tools were added to the project:
+    LasToShapefile
+    LinearityIndex
+    MergeVectors

 Version 0.11.0 (01-10-2018)
 - This release is marked by the addition of several vector data processing capabilities.
   Most notably, this includes support for TINing and TIN based gridding (vector and